Parsley Potatoes (Easy & Buttery, 20 Minutes)

 - Type of potato to use:

-- I generally use baby potatoes (also called new potatoes).
-They can be red, white or yellow.
-If the baby potatoes are on the larger side, cut them in quarters instead of halves.
-You can buy pre-washed baby potatoes in a bag to save a minute or two.Â
+- Use fingerling or baby potatoes (also called new potatoes) – red, white or yellow.
+Yukon Gold potatoes are good too – just cut them into small pieces.
+No need to peel them.
+You can buy pre-washed baby potatoes in a bag to save a minute or two.

 - I don’t suggest using russet potatoes as they don’t hold their shape as well and need to be peeled.